Louisiana Seals Smiles

-After the treatment is complete, the Clinic Charting Form and Dental Report Card should be completed.
-The Dental Report Card should be used to share screening results and sealant application information with parents/guardians.
+After the treatment is complete, the Clinic Charting Form and Child Screening Summary should be completed.
+The Child Screening Summary should be used to share screening results and sealant application information with parents/guardians.
 If an organization other than a safety net clinic is implementing Louisiana Seals Smiles, the organization should ensure proper referral to a dental provider.
-This information can be added to the Dental Report Card or could be provided separately.
+This information can be added to the Child Screening Summary or could be provided separately.

 Retention checks are one of the most important aspects of dental sealant delivery.
 After sealant placement, you should have a plan in place to return to the school to determine if the sealants are retained.
 You should use a random sampling process of the students.
 This helps to accurately determine the retention rate.
 A random sample gives each student an equal chance to be selected, regardless of their characteristics, such as which school they go to or which provider served them.

 - Please reference the Louisiana Dental Practice Act.
 Be sure to adhere to all Portable and Mobile Dentistry Statues.

 - Please reference recommendations from the CDC’s Guidelines for Infection Control in Dental Health-Care Settings.